State Bar of California

-The State Bar of California is California's official attorney licensing agency.
+The State Bar of California is an administrative division of the Supreme Court of California which licenses attorneys and regulates the practice of law in California.
 It is responsible for managing the admission of lawyers to the practice of law, investigating complaints of professional misconduct, prescribing appropriate discipline, accepting attorney-member fees, and financially distributing sums paid through attorney trust accounts to fund nonprofit legal entities.
-It is directly responsible to the Supreme Court of California, however, its Trustees are now appointed by the Supreme Court, the California Legislature, and Governor of California.
+It is directly responsible to the Supreme Court of California.
+Its trustees are appointed by the Supreme Court, the California Legislature, and Governor of California.
 All attorney admissions are issued as recommendations of the State Bar, which are then routinely ratified by the Supreme Court.
 Attorney discipline is handled by the State Bar Office of Chief Trial Counsel, which acts as prosecutor before the State Bar Court of California.
+The State Bar has been cited for its corrupt practices during the 21st century, and is subject to reforms issued by its governing body, the California Supreme Court.

 The State Bar was legally established on July 29, 1927, when the State Bar Act went into effect.
 The State Bar of California is the largest in the United States, with over 286,000 living members as of December 2022, of whom nearly 197,000 are on active status.
 It is headquartered in San Francisco, with a branch office in Los Angeles.

 At its inception, the State Bar was a "unified" bar in which disciplinary functions and more traditional "bar association" functions were joined into one entity.
-In 2018-2019, the State Bar was split into two entities: the State Bar of California became a standalone Government entity with legal enforcement via the State Bar Court.
+In 2018–2019, the State Bar was split into two entities: the State Bar of California became a standalone Government entity with legal enforcement via the State Bar Court.

 The new entity split off from the State Bar of California became the California Lawyers Association (CLA) and took over certain functions such as education, lobbying, and annual meetings.
 Membership in the CLA is voluntary.
 Membership in the State Bar of California is mandatory for most practicing lawyers in California (the only exceptions being for very specific instances).
-The CLA is an NGO (Non-Governmental Organization).
+The CLA is an NGO (Non-governmental organization).